redhat-italy/keycloak-spid-provider/README.md

 # keycloak-spid-provider

-Italian SPID authentication provider for Keycloak v.15.0.1+ (https://www.keycloak.org/)
+Italian SPID authentication provider for Keycloak v.18.0.3+ (https://www.keycloak.org/)

 This guide describe the steps required to successfully integrate a Keycloak environment with the SPID federation.

 ## Prerequisites

-- Keycloak full-working installation (version *15.0.1+*): the following instructions expect an environment variable named **$KC_HOME** to be set to the root directory of the Keycloak instance
+- Keycloak full-working installation (version *18.0.3+*): the following instructions expect an environment variable named **$KC_HOME** to be set to the root directory of the Keycloak instance
-- a recent Docker installation
+- a recent Docker (or podman) installation
 - JDK 8+
 - Git
 - Maven